fygar256/general-assembler-axx/README.md

 # Main text

-axx.py is a generalized assembler.
+axx.py is a generalized general assembler.

-It is not dependent on a particular platform or processor, and ignores the chr(13) at the end of the DOS file.
+Pattern data has no control syntax except assignment.
+It can be used for binary generation as well as assembly language.

+It can be used on any system that runs python.

 axx can handle processors of any architecture if you provide pattern data, but it does not support the practical features of a dedicated assembler.
 The current version is an experimental implementation.
 We intend to implement the practical features of a dedicated assembler in the future.